user234683/youtube-local/README.md

 Permission is hereby granted to the youtube-dl project at [https://github.com/rg3/youtube-dl](https://github.com/rg3/youtube-dl) to relicense any portion of this software under the Unlicense, public domain, or whichever license is in use by youtube-dl at the time of relicensing, for the purpose of inclusion of said portion into youtube-dl.
 Relicensing permission is not granted for any purpose outside of direct inclusion into the [official repository](https://github.com/rg3/youtube-dl) of youtube-dl.
 If inclusion happens during the process of a pull-request, relicensing happens at the moment the pull request is merged into youtube-dl; until that moment, any cloned repositories of youtube-dl which make use of this software are subject to the terms of the GNU AGPLv3.

 ## Similar projects
-- [youtube-dl](https://rg3.github.io/youtube-dl/), which this project is based off
+- [youtube-dl](https://rg3.github.io/youtube-dl/), which this project was based off
 - [invidious](https://github.com/omarroth/invidious) Nearly identical to this project.
 More polished and with more features.
 - [NewPipe](https://newpipe.schabi.org/) (app for android)
 - [mps-youtube](https://github.com/mps-youtube/mps-youtube) (terminal-only program)